afrid0315/aws-azure-devops-interview_questions/managerial-round.md

 #### 6. Tell me about a time when you handled a task within tight deadlines.
 **Answer.** In a critical project with tight deadlines, I took charge of streamlining the deployment pipeline.
 I optimized configurations, automated manual processes, and collaborated closely with the team.
 Despite the pressure, the pipeline enhancements were successfully implemented ahead of schedule, ensuring timely and efficient project delivery.

-#### 7. Tell me about a time when you did something out of your comfort zone.
+#### Tell me about a time when you had to take a decision on the spot.
-**Answer.** I stepped out of my comfort zone by investing time and effort into obtaining certifications on both AWS and Azure, showcasing my commitment to continuous learning and expanding my expertise across multiple cloud platforms.

-#### 8. Tell me about a time when you had to take a decision on the spot.
+#### Tell me about a time when you had to make a bold and challenging decision.
+#### Describe a situation when you took the initiative to correct a problem or a mistake rather than waiting for someone else to do it.
+**Answer.** Situation:
-**Answer.** During a critical incident in our production environment, I had to make an immediate decision on rolling back a recent deployment due to unexpected issues.
-After analyzing the severity and impact, I decided to roll back to the previous stable version swiftly, minimizing downtime and ensuring system stability.
+During a critical incident in our production environment, I faced a challenging situation that required quick thinking and decisive action.

+Task:
+Our production system encountered unexpected issues following a recent deployment, jeopardizing system stability and potentially impacting our services.

+Action:
+Recognizing the severity of the situation and the need for immediate action, I swiftly assessed the impact of the issues and the potential consequences of various courses of action.
+After careful deliberation, I made the bold decision to roll back to the previous stable version of the software.

+Result:
+My decision to roll back the deployment on the spot proved to be the right choice, as it minimized downtime and restored system stability, ensuring uninterrupted service delivery to our customers.
+Despite the pressure of the moment, I remained composed and decisive, demonstrating my ability to prioritize effectively and make tough calls in critical situations.

 #### 9. Tell me about a time when you had to take critical feedback.
 **Answer.** When receiving critical feedback on a project's performance, I acknowledged the input positively.
 I actively listened, sought clarification on specific areas for improvement, and implemented corrective actions promptly.
 This experience reinforced the importance of feedback for continuous improvement and strengthened collaborative relationships within the team.